 On fancier photos or something I might print out, I use Corel Paintshop Pro 8, or similar more sophisticated jpg editing programs which enable me to keep an edited file without further compression.
 For art-type prints I use Fotosketcher, a dandy free program.
 I have fun in post-production but don't spend hours and hours editing.
 I'd rather plan for the next trip.

 Jpeg (JPG) is a compressed format - compressed and processed by your camera before saving on the SD card.
 So the individual files are smaller, and less fine detail adjustments can be made post production.
-But, generally, I don't think you can really see the difference between the two formats except in very rare instances.
+But, generally, if you are mostly posting photos online I don't think you can really see the difference between the two formats except in very rare instances.
 You eyes simply can't pick out itty bitty differences.
 If you use jpg, just remember to keep your original files in their original state, and edit copies, and save them under a different file name (same format, though).
 That way you can edit and 'save' your photo in any compression level you want always preserving your actual original.

 Many people don't seem to grasp that photos used for web pages need to be quite small file sizes for pages to load fast.
 For print you need the biggest MB files with the sharpest details.
 For web you need significantly more compressed/smaller files or else the pages would take forever to load.
 My 6-12MB jpg original files print out just fine even at 8.5x11 or even bigger.
 My reduced compression jpgs for web pages (usually well under 1MB) look fine online as significantly smaller files but you wouldn't want to print from a file that small.
 File form really depends on function - what purpose do you plan for the end result?